OPEN-NEXT/OKH-LOSH/OTRL.md

 ### OTRL 6

-`technology demonstrated in relevant environment (industrially relevant environment in the case of key enabling technologies)`
+`technology demonstrated in relevant environment`

 A high fidelity application (final version) was built and operated in a realistic operational environment demonstrating its performance in the actual operational environment.